Democrats Keep Rejecting Corporate PAC Money

 by Marie Rodriguez

-From former NASA astronaut Mark Kelly, who is creating a bid for the U.S. Senate, to presidential candidate Elizabeth Warren, the chorus du jour amongst 2020 Democratic presidential applicants seems to pledge to swear off donations from company political motion committees (PACs).
+From former NASA astronaut Mark Kelly, creating a bid for the U.S. Senate, to presidential candidate Elizabeth Warren, the chorus du jour amongst 2020 Democratic presidential applicants seems to pledge to swear off donations from company political motion committees (PACs).
 It’s an excellent sound chew to drop on the marketing campaign path: rejecting company and special hobby cash.
 But does it depend on paper?

 Democrats Keep Rejecting Corporate PAC Money 3

-“Corporate PAC contributions aren’t a big piece of the pie for important candidates,” says Andrew Mayersohn, a researcher on the Center for Responsive Politics.
+“Corporate PAC contributions aren’t a big piece of the pie for important candidates,” says Andrew Mayersohn, a researcher at the Center for Responsive Politics.
 “There simply aren’t sufficient corporate PACs obtainable to fund lots of an 8-determine senate campaign, let alone a presidential marketing campaign.

 Related Posts